Sophie Van Oostenbrugge Powers Through New Full-Body Circuit In Camo-Print Leggings And Black Sports Bra

 In the fourth clip, Sophie added the second dumbbell to the exercise for lateral and front raises.
 For this exercise, she lifted one dumbbell in front of her chest and the other to the side, her arms forming an “L” shape as she did so.

-For the last video in the series, Sophie performed a set of Tate press.
-She lay on her back held the dumbells in front of chest in a horizontal position.
+For the last video in the series, Sophie performed a set of Tate presses.
+She lay on her back and held the dumbells in front of chest in a horizontal position.
 Then she turned the weights inward and lowered them toward her chest, hinging the movement at her elbows.

 View this post on Instagram